Lemonade More and Less Activities for Preschoolers

 It’s also helpful if children have mastered number recognition through ten, but it’s not always necessary.

-This Guide to Teaching Number Sense to Preschoolers is really helpful.
+Read this: Guide to Teaching Number Sense to Preschoolers

-Free Lemonade Theme More and Less Counting Activity
+What Kids Learn with Lemonade More and Less Counting Mats

 There’s nothing, and I mean nothing, like fresh squeezed lemonade.
 It’s the perfect combination of tangy and sweet.
 And it is oh-so refreshing.